dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/user-guide/barcode-reader.md

 breadcrumbText: Guide of Barcode Reader
 ---

-# Dynamsoft Capture Vision - Barcode Reader User Guide
+# Dynamsoft Capture Vision - Barcode Reader for Flutter User Guide

-In this guide, we will explore the Barcode Reader module of the Dynamsoft Capture Vision library.
+In this guide, we will explore the Barcode Reader module of the Dynamsoft Capture Vision library for Flutter.

 ## Table of Contents